ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Notifications

-Next up are notifications!
+Next up is notifications!
 This area lets you know what happened in your ClickUp account since you were last using it.

 Here’s a beginner notifications tutorial if you need it!